TheThinkingHome/device_sentinel/README.md

 It runs on sensible defaults immediately.
 Two things are worth doing on day one:
 1. Open the integration settings and configure **Notifications and Daily Brief**.
-2. On the Device Sentinel dashboard or device page, press the three **Enable** buttons (Battery, Signals, Last Seen) so the integration has data to learn from.
+2. At the top of the Device Sentinel dashboard, press the three **Enable** buttons (Battery, Signals, Last Seen) so the integration has data to learn from.

 ![The Device Sentinel device page in Home Assistant, with its three enable buttons and diagnostic sensors](https://xeazy.com/wp-content/uploads/integration_page.webp)

 It takes time to learn your house.
-Freeze detection arms after a week, and signal baselines settle after a month.
+Freeze detection arms after a week, battery trends after two weeks, and signal baselines settle after a month.

 ## Configuration Overview